San Fernando de Apure: History

 In 1914, the chronicles record the arrival of the first automobile in San Fernando.
 It is an anecdotal fact.
 It was a Ford Model T owned by Don Jesús María Hernández M., bought in Cagua by his son-in-law, General Waldino Arriaga.

 Secondary education began in the city in 1931 with the creation of the Miranda School, which would later be transformed into the Lazo Martí School.
 Along the same lines, the Sagrada Familia school was also created in 1953.
 By 1964, artistic training was consolidated with the founding of the Juan Lovera School of Plastic Arts.

 In 1916, San Fernando experienced a great overflow of the Apure River, which was registered as catastrophic by the press of the time.
 Consequently, a project for the construction of a diversion channel to the Portuguesa River in the neighboring State of Guárico was taken to the then National Congress (now the National Assembly).
 After approving it in 1917, in February of that year the authorization to purchase privately owned land for the construction of the diversion was published in the official gazette.
 On March 2, according to publication in the official gazette of the State of Apure, the citizens Fabián and Juan Rafael Michelangeli, María de Domínguez, Fabián Michelangeli (son), Miguel Ángel and Gullermo Michelangeli, all owners of the land, jointly donated a space of 20,000 square meters, with the sole purpose of "saving the city of San Fernando from destruction and ruins".
 On June 12, 1917, the Apure River diversion canal was inaugurated.
 The canal is currently located on the north bank of the María Nieves Bridge.

 Higher education studies began in 1976 with the creation of the Apure Center of the Universidad Nacional Experimental Simón Rodríguez.
 The following year the UNELLEZ was founded and in 1978 the local center of the National Open University was opened.
 At present, San Fernando maintains a wide educational activity at all levels, with countless primary and secondary schools and universities.

 Geography

-San Fernando de Apure is a very warm locality due to its location in the center of the Venezuelan plains.
-The daily annual average is 27.8 °C. The humidity can reach more than 79%, due to its location next to the 300 meter wide Apure River.
 The relief of San Fernando is totally a plain.
 Natural land elevations do not exist, and the visibility of the horizon can reach up to 10 km.
 Some high barriers can be artificially by engineer installations for the prevention of floods.
 The city is established on humid grounds, and for this reason civil constructions superior to 5 levels are not permitted.
 In this sense, San Fernando projects a flat skyline.
 San Fernando de Apure is a near-exact antipode to the city of Batu, Indonesia.

+Climate

+Due to its location in the center of the Venezuelan plains, San Fernando de Apure has a tropical monsoon climate (Köppen Am).
+The daily annual average is 27.8 °C. The humidity can reach more than 79%, due to its location next to the 300 meter wide Apure River.

+The lowest temperature ever recorded is 13.6 C on 24 October 1993.